michaelhball/visual_deejay/README.md

 # Visual Deejay

 <h3 align="center">
-<p>explorations into real-time audiovisual GANs (& how DJs can collaborate with them) </p>
+<p>:construction: Explorations into real-time audiovisual GANs :construction: </p>
 </h3>

-:construction: Under construction :construction:

-This is my ever-expanding experimentation with building tools for music visualisation.
-The end result will be an end-to-end system for live visualisation of a DJ set, but the intermediate problems seem to breed their own cans of worms (though each is a fascinating place for investigation).
+This is my ever-expanding experimentation into generative tools for music visualisation.
+The end result will be an end-to-end system for live visualisation of a DJ set, but the intermediate steps seem to continually breed their own cans of worms, albeit interesting ones.

 ## The Pipeline